 I love creating with Scrabble tiles.
 Old Scrabble games, complete or partial, are always on my list of things to pick up when I’m out thrifting.
 But sometimes I hit a dry spell or just don’t have time to go from store to store.
 And I sure don’t want to find myself in the middle of a project and not be able to spell what I want because I’m missing ONE letter.
 Has that ever happened to you?
-So I did a little searching to find sources online and today I’m sharing with you my complete list of where to buy Scrabble tiles.
+So I did a little searching to find sources online and today I’m sharing with you my complete list of where to buy extra Scrabble pieces.
 Leave a comment and let me know where you buy yours!

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-Before I get started with my list, let me show you how I store my Scrabble tiles.
+Before I get started with my list, let me show you how I store my Scrabble pieces.
 This is an old slide storage box that I found at a flea market.
 I store the tiles alphabetically so I can find them quickly and see which letters I need to buy.

 Where to Buy Scrabble Tiles for Crafting

-Garage Sales and Thrift Stores
+Scrabble Games at Garage Sales and Thrift Stores

 Scrabble games are getting harder and harder to find at garage sales and thrift stores.
 Probably because everyone’s buying them to craft with!
 I used to find them all the time for 25c.
 Now I’m usually paying $2-3 for a game.
 I never check to see if they’re complete since I won’t be playing with them.

-Vintage Shops, Antique Shows, Flea Markets
+Scrabble Tiles at Vintage Shops, Antique Shows, Flea Markets

 This is my favorite source for buying Scrabble tiles.
 Occasionally you can find bags of tiles for sale but my favorite is when you can buy them individually.
 This is perfect for picking up some of those letters you use most often.
 I’m always running out of V’s!

-I found these extra large Scrabble tiles at the Mes Amis Vintage Market.
+I found these extra-large Scrabble tiles at the Mes Amis Vintage Market.

 I love buying on Etsy when I can.
 This way I’m supporting other small businesses like me.